-- Supporting teachers and students to increase the access to the curriculum for students with special educational needs. - Implementing learning programmes within a classroom setting. - Working with small groups of students outside of the classroom setting under the guidance of the class teacher or SENCO. - Running small group interventions at registration, under the guidance of the SENCo or Deputy SENCo. - Leading and developing skills for students student to develop independence skills. - Supporting students to be able to contribute to their Annual Review and reviewing their Pen Portrait or Learning Plans. - Undertaking training in order to develop their skills in supporting students with SEN or disabilities.
+- Supporting teachers and students to increase the access to the curriculum for students with special educational needs and/or disabilities. - · Implementing learning programmes within a classroom setting. - Working with small groups of students outside of the classroom setting under the guidance of the class teacher or SENDCO. - Running small group interventions at registration, under the guidance of the SENCo or Deputy SENDCO. - Leading and developing skills for students to develop independence skills. - Supporting students to be able to contribute to their Annual Review and/or reviewing their Pen Portrait or Learning Plans. - Undertaking training in order to develop their skills in supporting students with SEN or disabilities.